wilsonj806/FirstKotlinApp/docs/android-studio-design.md

 - Note that the Google Codelabs tutorial for building your first Kotlin App refers to a `ConstraintLayout`  component, but in the current version of ... but here it's the `CoordinatorLayout`
+  - Note that the `CoordinatorLayout` component is the ROOT component
+- Note that you do want to have a `ConstraintLayout` though because your ... components won't be located properly otherwise

 The Attributes Tab gives you a list of the various attributes that you can modify for a selected element.
 It should feel familiar if you've ever messed